 In this post we will look at the current testing criteria for windscreens and what is and is not likely to result in an MOT failure.

 There are a number of types of “damage” that will result in an MOT failure if they fall within the shaded zone of the diagram below.
-These include chips, cracks, stickers or significant scratches that are 10mm or bigger.
+These include windscreen chips, cracked windscreens, stickers or significant scratches that are 10mm or bigger.

 Obviously if it is just a screen sticker within or protruding over the area then the owner should be given the immediate opportunity to remove it.
 The other types of damage will need to be removed or repaired to enable the windscreen to pass inspection.